-1. Concerns with Changes to CRR Auction Process
+1. Proposed Changes to CRR Auction Process

-CAISO's Draft Roadmap gives CRR Auction Efficiency a "high level" prioritization with a score of 7 out of 10 in all categories other than grid reliability, in which it received a score of 0 out of 10.
-The initiative received a total score of 28 out of 50.
-The proposal seeks to modify the CRR auction into a market based on bids submitted by entities willing to buy or sell CRRs.
-Bids to buy CRRs would only be cleared if there were sufficient bids from entities willing to sell transmission revenue rights (i.e. to assume the obligation to pay congestion charges to entities purchasing these rights).
-The Coalition is concerned that CAISO's plan to no longer auction off CRRs and move to a bid system contingent on a sufficient number of transmission revenue rights will significantly decrease the number of CRRs available, thereby leading to decreased market efficiency and limiting the benefits of forward contracting in a competitive electricity market.
+CAISO DMM's proposal seeks to modify the CRR auction into a market based on bids submitted by entities willing to buy or sell CRRs.
+As noted in its November, 2016 comments, the Coalition is concerned that the proposal to no longer auction off CRRs and move to a bid system contingent on a sufficient number of transmission revenue rights will significantly decrease the number of CRRs available, thereby leading to decreased market efficiency and limiting the benefits of forward contracting in a competitive electricity market.